Memoirs of a Survivor (film): Reception

+The film was a financial disappointment.

 Variety praised the performance of Christie, but stated that the low budget hampered the portrayal of the degenerating city.

+The Evening Standard called it a "dense and sometimes enigmatic film."

 Christie won a Fantasporto International Fantasy Film Award for Best Actress for her performance.

-Experiential Conversations states that the movie takes an impressionistic approach to the material of the novel, stating that Christie is able to carry this curious and haunting film.
-However, they state that the viewer must abandon trying to comprehend the literal meaning of the Victorian sequences, and instead accept the film on the whole as an immensely atmospheric mood piece.
-Moria state that this was what "one might kindly call a flawed film " It praised the visuals of the film as well as the ending and a brooding scene.
+The website Experiential Conversations states that the movie "takes an impressionistic approach" to the material of the novel, while mentioning that Christie is able to carry this curious and haunting film; however, they state that the viewer must abandon trying to comprehend the literal meaning of the Victorian sequences, and instead accept the film on the whole as an immensely atmospheric mood piece.
+Moria Reviews states that the film is "what one might kindly call a flawed film", although it also praised the visuals of the film, as well as the ending and a brooding scene.